Concept, Information model and

 It will include all preliminary work, for example by the Industry 4.0 platform, the ZVEI, the VDMA and other stakeholders for applicability to the wire harness.
 Furthermore, a collaboration on the standards, for example, for the various manifestations of the OPC UA Comp.
 Spec. (full name: Open Platform Communications Unified Architecture Companion Specification) in the respective committees is essential and offers the opportunity to help shape one of these standards.

-At the beginning of the project, the editors initially collected many requirements for the management shell.
+At the beginning of the project, the editors initially collected many requirements for the Asset Administration Shell .
 Likewise, it quickly became clear at the beginning that it would be better to work with existing specifications for the part ‘product’ from the triad product/process/resource (PPR for short, see figure above).
 The cable harness list (KBL) and the Vehicle Electric Container (VEC) were particularly suitable for the product specification.
 Compared to the KBL, the VEC is a much more wide-reaching variant.
 It represents much more than just a wire harness.
 The VEC can even be used to map entire on-board electrical systems including the control units.

 The OPC UA standard is used to describe the process and the resource.
 OPC UA is considered a standard interface in the context of Industry 4.0 and a universal interface – not only for the cable industry, but for a range of industry sectors.
 It can be used to pass on machine data and describe it semantically so that a machine can interpret it.
 In the VWS4LS project, this serves as the basic model for the wire harness.
 The OPC UA Comp.
 SPec. for Machinery is particularly suitable to build upon, as it already defines applications as well as modules.
 Other standards are currently under discussion: the OPC UA Result Transfer and OPC UA Job Management.
 There are still deliberations in this area as to whether parts can be applied to the wire harness.
 Nevertheless, everyone seems to agree that it is useful to work with both.
 For everything else that is not covered by the KBL, the VEC or the OPC UA Comp.
 Spec, the concept of a Manufacturing Execution System (MES) would be another viable option that could be used in wire harness production.